GrzegorzKozub/arch/README.md

   - Disable everything except background images on the dashboard
   - Disable Brave News on the dashboard
   - Enable search and URL autocompletion
+  - Disable EasyList Cookie content filter
+  - Don't show the number of blocked items on the Shields icon
   - Disable product analytics, daily usage ping and diagnostic reports
-  - Allow third party cookies to `[*.]microsoft.com`
+  - Enable Safe Browsing
+  - Don't allow sites to send notifications
   - Join the Sync Chain and sync everything
-  - Don't allow sites to send notifications
   - Install your extensions
   - Disable wallets and hide the button
   - Don't offer to save passwords and don't sign in automatically